carolinestyc/MechaCar_Statistical_Analysis/README.md

 ![Deliverable1_2](https://user-images.githubusercontent.com/96352625/163754789-b05bbc63-87ce-445d-af35-072c05881e42.png)

 ## Summary Statistics on Suspension Coils
-THe design specifications of for the prototype suspension coils mandates the variance does not exceed 100 psi.
-Looking at the total sumary table provided below, the variance of the population is 62.29 psi, well below the standard.
+The design specifications of for the prototype suspension coils mandates the variance does not exceed 100 psi.
+Looking at the total sumary table below, the variance of the population is 62.29 psi, well below the standard.
 But looking at the summary by lot, there a different results.
 Lot 1 and lot 2 are well below the standard (0.9795 and 7.4693 respectively) but lot 3 has a psi variance of 170.
 Suggesting lot 3 is bringing the total population variance up and the other 2 lots are well below the standard; lot 3 accounting for most of the variance.

 Total Summary